loveencounterflow/ltsort/README.md

     * **Note** one *can* call `g.linearize()` *before* adding the bully, and then linearize again.
 The bully is now in the first place.
 This surprising behavior is considered a bug and will be removed in a future version.
+* admittedly, while the use of the attribute names `before` and `after` is colloquial and unsurprising, there's still room for misunderstanding; after all, when 'a comes *before* b' is true, then 'b comes *after* a', so which one is it in `{ name: 'a', before 'b', }`?
+Does it mean 'here is an a, it comes before b' or 'here is an a, before it there is b'?
+It's the former, so always think 'I come before x', 'I come after y'.
+Another way to remember this is the (I find) rather intuitive meaning of `{ name: 'a', before '*', }`, which means 'a comes before anything else'.

 ## To Do